grokible/sails-tutorial-1/TUTORIALS/TUTORIAL01.md

 I wanted a "rails-like" fast prototyping framework for backend work, and liked the idea of using Javascript and Node.js as a learning experience.

-Sails is designed for creating ReSTful apis quickly.
+Sails is designed for creating RESTful apis quickly.
 While one can create websites using Sails, the focus is clearly not on display, and by not trying to solve this, Sails can specialize.